yzlc080733/Fractal_Image_Generator/README.md

 Reduces the running time from around 20 min to around 1 min.
 Tested on Linux Mint 20.2, NVIDIA RTX 3080.

 ## Some Notes
-* My college found that the PyTorch version of the code cannot run with the 'mps' devices.
+* My colleague found that the PyTorch version of the code cannot run with the 'mps' devices.
 This issue is probably caused by the operations on complex numbers.
 Unfortunately, I cannot solve this problem now because I do not have such a device.